-If you’ve been following my blog for a while, you’ll know I love salads.
-Of course they are nutritious and delicious, but they’re also one of the best ways to use seasonal produce.
-I am constantly inspired just walking around my farmers’ market, looking at what’s on display.
+- Great way to use seasonal produce.
+I am constantly inspired just walking around my farmers’ market.
 Last weekend, I was taken with these gorgeous heads of what I assumed was radicchio.
 But after reading longtime Paris resident David Lebovitz’s post on this amazing-looking Bacon Radicchio Risotto, I realized they were actually the slightly less bitter red chicory (chicorée rouge de trévise).
-I decided they would make a fantastic Pear Gorgonzola Salad with some ripe sweet pears, arugula, glazed walnuts, Gorgonzola cheese, and a balsamic vinaigrette.
-And you know what?
-I was right.
+Either way, they were calling me, along with the perfectly ripe pears.

-First, we’ll glaze those walnuts.
+First, we’ll glaze the walnuts.
 Preheat your oven to 350 degrees Fahrenheit/175 degrees Celsius.
-Toss 1 cup walnuts, 1 tablespoon maple syrup, and 1/4 teaspoon chile powder together on a parchment paper-lined baking sheet.
+Toss 1 cup walnuts, 1 tablespoon maple syrup, and ¼ teaspoon chile powder together on a parchment paper-lined baking sheet.
 Spread out into a single layer.